 The league is open to current or former male residents of the town — subject to available open roster spots — who will be 40 years of age or older at the start of the 2022 season on May 17.

-The cost to play for both returning and new players (subject to available open roster spots) in 2022 is the same as the last few years — $140 per player (non-refundable), which consists of the league’s $110 Registration Fee plus a $30 Town of Lynnfield Field Assessment Fee.
+The cost to play for both returning and new players (subject to available open roster spots) in 2022 is the same as the last several years — $140 per player (non-refundable), which consists of the league’s $110 Registration Fee plus a $30 Town of Lynnfield Field Assessment Fee.

 The goal of the Lynnfield Men’s Over-40 Softball League is to provide an enjoyable season of competitive – but not cutthroat – softball for men 40 years of age and over.
 All participants need to fully understand, support, and agree with the league’s core founding principles of safety, sportsmanship, respect for all coaches, players, and umpires, mature behavior, and having a pleasant night out.